dariusarnold/doublebeam/README.md

 - Microsoft Guideline Support Library (libmsgsl-dev)
 - Boost (libboost-dev)

+OpenMP is optional.
+If it is found, parallel processing will be enabled.

 ## Inputs

-If not specified otherwise, values should be given in SI-units, e.g. meter for length, radians for degree, seconds for time and kg for mass.
+If not specified otherwise, values should be given in SI-units, e.g. meter for length, radians for degree, seconds for time and Hertz for frequency.
 The output will be in SI-units as well.

 Waveform data formatting
  - every line gives one time, amplitude pair
- - TODO unit of time, amplitude
  - the order of values in a line is 1: time, 2: amplitude
+ - Time unit should be seconds
- - TODO meaning of amplitude.
-Can displacement, velocity and acceleration be used?
+ - Amplitude can be displacement, velocity or acceleration
  - values are separated by whitespace, multiple spaces are treated as one
  - the decimal separator is a dot, and scientific notation (1.2E-2) is understood